Azure/Edge-infrastructure-quickstart-template/doc/Connect-Azure-Script.md

-# Connect GitHub Actions and Azure Use Azure CLI
+# Connect GitHub Actions and Azure Using Azure CLI
-This doc is using Azure CLI to do the job, if you want to use Azure portal, see [Connect Azure using Portal](./Connect-Azure-Portal.md).
+This doc is using Azure CLI to do the job, if you want to do this with interactive script, see [Connect Azure using Interactive Script](./Connect-Azure.md),if you want to use Azure portal, see [Connect Azure using Portal](./Connect-Azure-Portal.md).
 ## Prerequisite

 Ensure that you can create service principals in your tenant and you have the permission to assign roles.